alexbruster/alexbruster/README.md

  👋 Hi there,

-     I’m Alex, web developer and currently focused on frontend applications with Angular and React.
+     I’m Alex, web developer and currently focused on frontend applications using Angular and React.

      I am also trying to expand my knowledge about the backend and the Java world.